 The reason this hit close to home for me is I’ve been seeing a doctor who specializes in holistic medicine.
 He worked in the traditional medical community for the majority of his career.
 However, he was never at peace with what he was experiencing.
 The conventional medical community likes to treat the symptom.
 In contrast, he wants to treat the root cause.
 Within the last decade, he has been practicing holistic medicine that treats the root cause.
 He has been helping hundreds of people heal through the use of alternative and traditional medicine.
 In the long run, this method is better than just treating symptoms.
 This method allows the body to heal itself as God designed it.

 Through his unique testing method, he determined that my heart, liver, lungs, and adrenals weren’t up to par.
 He prescribed two ounces of beef and two stalks of celery a day, as well as some natural supplements and a couple of pharmaceuticals at low doses.
 He also said I needed to cut dairy out of my diet by 70%.
 The medicines usually run out within a couple of weeks, but the natural supplements continue until the next visit (usually 1-3 months depending on the level of healing).

 Healing with Proper Diet

 I’m happy to report that I’m healing.
 The issue I’m having isn’t completely gone, but it’s significantly better.
 And that’s not all; I’m sleeping better, and my hot flashes aren’t near as intense as they were when I first started seeing this doctor earlier this year in March.
 What’s taken a couple of decades or more to form is healing in less time, because my body is getting the nutrients it needs to function.

-You might be asking yourself why most doctors don't practice medicine as this holistic doctor does.
-According to what my doctor told me, there's not as much money to made with a holistic medical practice as there is with a traditional medical practice.
-There's a reason it's called "Big Pharma."
+You might be asking yourself why most doctors don’t practice medicine as this holistic doctor does.
+My doctor told me that there’s not as much money to make with a holistic medical practice as there is with a traditional medical practice.
+There’s a reason it’s called “Big Pharma.”